Jaspreetsm21/Autotrader_CarPrices_ML/README.md

 On Average Automatic cars are £1,500 more expensive than Manual.

-Ford is the most listed car on AutoTrade and also it is most common car sold in UK.
+Ford is the most listed car on AutoTrader and also it is most common car sold in UK.

-It is interesting to see most cars listed on Auto trades shows that 2.0L producing more Automatic Cars compare to any other engine size which is mainly dominated by manual cars.
+It is interesting to see most cars listed on Auto traders shows that 2.0L producing more Automatic Cars compare to any other engine size which is mainly dominated by manual cars.